VentureAlex/VentureAlex/README.md

 Hi, I'm Alex!

-Welcome to my GitHub!
+Welcome to my GitHub.

-The home to my passions and experiments.
+This is where the passions and the experiments live.

-I have three guiding principles in how I operate:
+Three principles guide how I operate:

-One, leverage curiosity as the spark of innovation and the drive toward passion.
+ 1. Ignite curiosity with the spark of innovation.

-Two, distill ideas to their simplest form for maximum understanding and truth.
+ 2. Distill ideas to their simplest form for truth and understanding.

-Three, move with a bias toward execution.
+ 3. Move with a bias toward execution.

-Feel free to check out my portfolio.
-Thanks for stopping by!
+Check out my portfolio at venturealex.com — and thanks for stopping by!